-4.5.1 OVER-EXPLOITATION OF AQUATIC BIOTA
+4.5.2 OVER-EXPLOITATION OF AQUATIC BIOTA

 Little information is available about the extent of commercial and sportfishing in the Mongolian territory of the Baikal Basin.
 The Ministry of Nature and the Environment has been imposing limits for certain fishing activities, but due to the weak monitoring and evaluation, and poor organisational structure and management, there is a large discrepancy between the numbers of fish exported and the actual number of fish reported as caught.
+There is no wide-spread industrial fishing due to cold weather within 6 months a year.